-Over 50 years ago, Ekman and colleagues demonstrated that facial expressions associated with a small set of emotions are reliably recognized across numerous populations, including small-scale traditional societies that have little-to-no contact with the Western world (Ekman, Sorenson, & Friesen, 1969; Ekman & Friesen, 1971).
+Over 50 years ago, Ekman and colleagues demonstrated that facial expressions associated with a small set of emotions are reliably recognized across numerous populations, including small-scale traditional societies that have little-to-no contact with the Western world (Ekman & Friesen, 1971; Ekman et al., 1969).
 Given that the preliterate, culturally isolated participants in some of these studies could not have learned about Western emotion expressions through cross-cultural transmission, these findings are among the strongest pieces of evidence supporting the case that emotions are functional universals: core mental attributes that are cognitively available, functionally similar, and shared by nearly all adult non-brain-damaged humans across cultures (Norenzayan & Heine, 2005).
-Although studies have also provided strong evidence for cross-cultural variation in the expression and recognition of these expressions (e.g., Crivelli, Jarillo, Russell, & Fernandez-Dols, 2016), the evidence that they are reliably recognized (i.e., at rates indicating participants were not merely guessing) among smallscale isolated populations who could not have learned them from Western cultural sources indicates that humans likely share a universal ability to recognize certain facial expressions of emotion (e.g., Ekman, Sorenson, & Friesen, 1969; Ekman, 1994, 1972; Sorenson, 1975; Ekman & Friesen, 1971; Keltner & Haidt, 1999; Tracy & Robins, 2008).
+Although studies have also provided strong evidence for cross-cultural variation in the expression and recognition of these expressions (e.g., Crivelli et al., 2016), the evidence that they are reliably recognized (i.e., at rates indicating participants were not merely guessing) among small-scale isolated populations who could not have learned them from Western cultural sources indicates that humans likely share a universal ability to recognize certain facial expressions of emotion (e.g., Ekman et al., 1969; Ekman, 1994, 1972; Sorenson, 2011; Ekman & Friesen, 1971; Haidt & Keltner, 1999; Tracy & Robins, 2008).